umpirsky/exit-vi/index.md

 * Press `Enter`.

 This will quit the editor, and all changes you have made to the document will be lost.

+If you want to exit and save changes, [follow this steps](/save-and-quit).